sahithi0820/Diabetes-Prediction/README.md

 Users can enter basic health parameters, and the model predicts the probability of diabetes along with clear health range interpretations.

+# 📜 About

+This project is designed using an ML model trained on health parameters related to diabetes.
+It serves as a quick-use tool for learning ML deployment, building Streamlit UI, and creating real-world health prediction systems.

 # 🚀 Features

 🎯 Diabetes risk prediction using ML